slinkity/slinkity/docs/src/docs/common-pitfalls.md

 ⚠️ **However, this won't work in Slinkity production builds!** [Since we build to a temporary output](/docs/how-we-build-your-site), the sitemap will get written to `.11ty-build-<hash>/sitemap.xml`.
 In the follow-up steps, Vite will:

-1. Process this temporary build directory
+1. Process this temporary build directory.
-2. See that a) `sitemap.xml` is not referenced by any other file and b) isn't in the dedicated `public` folder
+2. See that a) `sitemap.xml` is not referenced by any other file and b) isn't in the dedicated `public` folder.
 3. Exclude it from the final output that it writes to `_site`.

 #### Solution